sasha-carlos/doctest2/docs/get_started.rst

 Get Started
 ======================

-A typical FindFace Enterprise Server SDK-based biometric system is shown on the diagram below:
+A typical Miracle-based biometric system is shown on the diagram below:

-FindFace Enterprise Server SDK consists of the Biometric Data Analysis and Recognition Server (hereinafter referred to as FindFace Server or
-Server) and, optionally, the video face detector.
+Miracle consists of the Biometric Data Analysis and Recognition Server (hereinafter referred to as Miracle Server or Server) and, optionally, the video face detector.
 Besides the latter, you can also install the other additional components.
-The FindFace Server functioning is provided by interaction of the following components:
+The Miracle Server functioning is provided by interaction of the following components:

 +------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+